-You are only tying out the numbers to make sure that the ratios are working as planned.
+You need only tie out the numbers the first few times.
 If they tie out, you won't have to go through that tie-out process the next time.
 It's just to give you a confidence that the calculations, in this case the ROE, are correct, initially.

 The attempts to reconcile the numbers don't always go as planned, unfortunately.
 The ROE is one of those indicators that often trips people up.
 Often, they can't determine the reasons why it's not working.

 The good news is this article is going to help you.
 In it, I discuss about reconciling the ROE with an example.

 The main reason ROE causes problems is that it has hidden components to it.
 The standard format of this calculation is Net Income divided by Equity, which is a factored equation.
 If you remember from basic math, when a number is the same in the numerator as it is in the denominator, it will reduce to the number 1.
 Since anything multipled by one is itself, the 1 can be eliminated.

 In ROE, there are two instances where the numerator and denominator (of the long form for ROE) calculates to 1, thus elimating these instances.
 The long-form calculation contains Sales and Assets that appear both in the numerator as they do in the denominator.
 Thus, these to components are eliminated since they are reduced to the number 1 each.

 This factoring process can cause important components of the ROE to stay hidden.
 I wrote about this in another article here on FME called How Return on Equity is Deceiving You.
 You'll find this to be an insightful article.